 Jessica was raised in Greenpoint, Brooklyn.
 The neighborhood was not aesthetically beautiful, but its lively atmosphere and childhood street games provided colorful memories.
 In college, she discovered a love for English literature and published creative writing of her own.
 As a mother considering schools for her kindergartner, she became curious about the education her husband (a GMWS alum) received.
 Soon after, the family was living on Hungry Hollow Road and their first daughter was enrolled at Green Meadow.

-An avid knitter and gardener, Jessica studied biodynamic gardening at the Pfeiffer Center.
-She loves teaching in the Kindergarten, a place where children find joy in the simple rhythms of the day.
-Jessica and Brendan have two children in the school; their eldest daughter graduated with the Class of 2017.
+Jessica teaches Parent & Child Classes and founded our Forest Preschool, a place where children find joy in the simple outdoor rhythms of the day.
+Jessica has two children in the school; her eldest daughter graduated with the Class of 2017.